 - Lightning Can Do Anything: How Mickey's brain switched to another body with mind-switching machine and later back again with the electric wires.

-- Maniac Monkeys: Dr. Frankenollie is a monkey and is clearly not all that mentally stable, considering how eager he is to switch Mickey's brain with Julius's, even if Frankenollie would be killed in the process.
+- Maniac Monkeys: Dr. Frankenollie, a scientist chimpanzee, is clearly not all that mentally stable, considering how eager he is to switch Mickey's brain with Julius's, even if Frankenollie would be killed in the process.

 - Nonstandard Character Design: Mickey's body + Julius's brain = an unnaturally creepy character design.
 But it is also what grabbed people's attention and what brought them into either seeing the short out of curiosity.
 It also took takes away from the fact that the premise of the real Mickey still there but in another body.

 - Out-of-Character Moment: The usually sweet-natured Minnie encourages Mickey to rip off Julius' ears off and Julius was still in Mickey's body when she said that.